aerospike/aerospike-rest-gateway/README.md

 ## Expressions

-The Aerospike REST gateway supports filter expressions and the now deprecated predicate expressions.
+The Aerospike REST gateway 1.7.0 and newer supports filter expressions added in server 5.6.
+The now deprecated predicate expressions are supported in REST gateway 1.11.0 and older.

 **Note:** The DSL used to define predicate expressions can also be used to define filter expressions.